ghairfield/typingtest/README.md

 # Typing test game

 A work in progress.
 > 14-Nov-2019: Doing some updates.
-Would like to make the words move from left to right across the screen.
+Would like to make the words from top
+> to bottom like tetris.
+The speed will change over time.

 Usage: spd